World Rabies Day: September 28, 2020

+Rabies is one of the most deadly diseases for pets, however it is also one of the most preventable.
 Rabies is transmitted through the saliva or blood from one infected mammal to the other.
-The primary carriers of rabies include: bats, raccoons, skunks and fox.
+Primary carriers include: bats, raccoons, skunks and fox.

-- behaviour change, either:
+- Behaviour change, either:

-- more quiet or depressed
+- More quiet or depressed.

-- unusually friendly when normally timid
+- Unusually friendly when normally timid.

-- more aggressive toward people, animals, objects, even its own body
+- More aggressive toward people, animals, objects, even its own body.

-- loss of appetite or difficulty eating or drinking
+- Loss of appetite or difficulty eating or drinking.

-- barking or meowing differently
+- Barking or meowing differently.

-- biting the site of the wound where the animal was exposed to rabies
+- Biting the site of the wound where the animal was exposed to rabies.

-- overreacting to touch, sound or light
+- Overreacting to touch, sound or light.

-- staggering or falling
+- Staggering or falling.

-- becoming partially or completely paralyzed (unable to move)
+- Becoming partially or completely paralyzed (unable to move).